Domov / Blog / The History of Scrum: How, when and WHY

 Looking for a better way, Schwaber later worked with DuPont and was strongly influenced by their advanced process control methods.
 They advised to shorten the planning period to decrease the risk and instead, try for a shorter period, see what works and what doesn’t, adjust and do it again.

 Based on this, Sutherland and Schwaber spent 4-5 years building and researching a new approach to developing software that would be more flexible, give people more control, allow the creative process to bloom, and would allow controlling the risk and expense value.
-Because software is fun and you do it for fun, but you need to support your family and make the industry.
+Because software is fun and you do it for fun, you need to support your family and make the industry.

 In 1993 Jeff Sutherland was hired into Easel Corporation as Chief Engineer for developing a new product.
 At the time, they didn’t know what exactly they wanted, but they knew it had to be something faster and better than what is already on the market.
 Knowing this was a huge challenge, he and the team first reviewed the literature to see what was already done and what could be taken beyond.

 They found, according to Sutherland, the best paper in Harvard Business Review, The new new product development game (not a typo, authors chose to emphasize the word new) by Hirotaka Takeuchi and Ikujiro Nonaka.
 A paper showing a new, holistic approach to product development.
-Authors of this paper compared the new approach to a rugby game – team moving down the field in a scrum formation as a unit.
+The authors of this paper compared the new approach to a rugby game – a team moving down the field in a scrum formation as a unit.
 This paper provided Sutherland with a formal model and the name for a new framework created for the IT industry: Scrum.

 The first Scrum team was built on the principles of Nonaka’s and Takeuchi’s paper.
 Another important factor for building the team was research from Bell Labs that showed how specialized silos of activity slowed down communication and made teamwork impossible.
-This resulted in having as few roles in the team as possible.
+This resulted in having a few roles in the team as possible.
 Starting with the team and the team leader – scrum master, and later adding the product owner role responsible for clearly specifying the backlog.
 From here, the first Scrum team started scrumming in January 1994.

 In 1995, after Easel Corporation was acquired by VMARK, Schwaber spent two weeks with the Scrum team, and he agreed to expand Scrum with Sutherland outside of Easel Corporation into the software industry worldwide.